geyslein/Masters_Thesis/2019_Gey_proposal_MA.md

 ---
 title: Proposal Master's Thesis.
 "Seeking Research Software.
 A Qualitative Study of Humanities Scholars' Information Seeking Behavior."
 author: 'Ronny Gey (M24), geyronny@hu-berlin.de'
 geometry: margin=3cm
 ---

 # Introduction

 Today, software is a central component of science.
 Throughout the entire research life cycle, researchers use software tools for data collection, transformation, analysis and presentation as well as for generating hypotheses, managing literature and writing scientific papers (Kethers et al 2017, Pan et al 2016, Wolski 2017).
 Software has changed the way we actually do science.
 The complexity of the analyses carried out by researchers has increased, as has the amount of data that researchers can process.
 Software supports the documentation of the research process and enables reproducibility (Dallmeier-Tiessen 2016, Waltemath & Wolkenhauer 2016) and accuracy of results.

 Due to the increased importance of research software for research (Katz 2017) and the increase in the sheer number of software, it is all the more important for researchers to identify suitable software and select the one which best fits the research problem, the actual step in the research process, or the research data which has to be processed, and, in consequence, which satisfies the researchers information need.
-In addition to increased efforts, difficulties in seeking software can also endanger the scientific reproducibility of studies or even lead to multiple developments of software with similar or identical functions (Hucka and Graham 2018).
+In addition to increased efforts, difficulties in seeking software can also endanger the scientific reproducibility of studies or even lead to multiple developments of software with identical functions instead of reusing existing software (Hucka and Graham 2018).

 The information seeking behaviour of researchers is generally of great interest within the field of information behaviour (e.g. Ahmadianyazdi & Chandrashekara 2018, Barrett 2005, Campbell 2017, Catalano 2013, Ellis 1993, Hemminger et al. 2007, Korobili et al. 2011, Liyana & Noorhidawati 2017, Rupp-Serrano & Robbins 2013, Wang et al. 2008).
 However, seeking software is still rather challenging for researchers (Howison & Bullard 2016).
 In a recent study, Hucka & Graham (2018, p.
 2) surveyed scientists and engineers from several fields to better understand their approaches and selection criteria for seeking software.
 They found out that "_finding software suitable for a given purpose remains surprisingly difficult_".
 Even in the domain of software development, the main challenge for software reuse are difficulties in finding software artifacts as Bauer et al. (2014) revealed in a study on code reuse at Google.
 Grossmann et al. (2009) identified users unawareness of specific software tools.
 These results are all the more surprising because the participants in the cited studies come from a group with a greater affinity for software (software developers, engineers).